molecule/molecule.github.io/index.md

         link: /project/good-person

 newsfeed:
     -
+        content: Pushing hard for CHI...got some cool projects coming through.
+Excited and happy but will be relieved when Sept.
+21 has passed!
+        date: 12 Sept 2018
+    -
         content: Excited for my AR/VR class and my Questioning New Media class this semester!
         date: 29 Aug 2018